How to Help Your Child Succeed in and Out of School in 2020

 Ways to Help Your Child Succeed in School

 When your child goes to school, he becomes the teacher’s responsibility.
 At least, that’s the way many parents see it.
 The way your child’s teacher probably thinks of it is that they are simply one of many people who play a role in shaping your child’s mind and his future.
-By working with your child’s teacher and with your child at home, you can maximize the impact of his education now and for the future.
+By working with your child’s teacher and with your child at home, you can maximize the impact of his education now and in the future.

 Here are some things you can do to help your child succeed in school:

 • Take the time to get to know the staff at your child’s school.
 In addition to meeting your child’s teacher, you should know the principal and the support staff.
-Don’t skip those student-teacher conferences and be sure the teacher understands your child’s learning style.
+Don’t skip those student-teacher conferences, and be sure the teacher understands your child’s learning style.

-• Check in with the teacher from time to time.
+• Check-in with the teacher from time to time.
 Most schools send their students home with report cards throughout the year, but you can’t learn everything about your child’s progress from a letter grade.
 Take the time to check in with your child’s teacher once in a while and ask what you can do to help your child at home.

 • Make sure your child does his homework.
 Though school might end when your child leaves the building, learning does not.
 Make sure your child has the space and time in the afternoon or evening to do his homework and make sure he actually does it.